elastisys/security-review/README.md

 1. How is a container image built?

-2. How is a container image deployed into the google cloud production cluster?
+2. How is a container image deployed into the production cluster?

 3. How do you manage deployments?